-Terroristic Threats Lawyer Fort Lee, NJ
+New Jersey Terroristic Threats Lawyer

 Sometimes, in the heat of the moment, people say things they shouldn’t.
 It happens to almost all of us.
 You were angry and fed up or you just wanted a person who was harassing you or making your life miserable to leave you alone.
 Or maybe it was an inappropriate joke or comment that was taken the wrong way.
-Often, because of the emotions involved between spouses and family members, during an argument that leads to domestic violence, threats of harm may have been issued.
-Terroristic threats can also be indirect actions such as pointing a gun at someone’s head or brandishing a knife in their direction to cause terror in that person.
-Whether you intended to carry out a violent act against the individual or not, if your words or actions caused a person to fear that you were going to physically harm them, their property, or loved ones, and they file a police report about the incident, you can be charged with the crime of terroristic threats in New Jersey.
+Often, because of the emotions involved between spouses and family members, during an argument that leads to domestic violence, threats of harm may have been issued with a disregard for their potential consequences.

-While threatening another with violence may constitute the crime of terroristic threats, the statute covers additional behaviors that are prohibited.
-Terroristic threats can, for instance, include bomb threats against a public building or threatening to shoot everyone in a theater or school.
+If a person threatens another with violence, this may constitute the crime of terroristic threats in New Jersey and the statute covers additional behaviors that are prohibited.
+Terroristic threats can, for instance, include bomb threats against a public building or threats to shoot everyone in a theater or school.
 Such threats are not taken lightly in the New Jersey judicial system.
-The crime of terroristic threats in New Jersey is defined as:

 To charge someone with terroristic threats, initially, the only factor necessary is the terrorizing threat of physical injury to a person or property, such as, “I’m going to burn your house down while you’re asleep!”
 It also applies to threats of violence against a third person important to you, such as, “I’m going to kill your entire family!”
 Also, some wordless actions constitute terroristic threats, such as putting a gun to someone’s head or brandishing a knife in their direction.